The NCC is repairing and repaving the Champlain Bridge. The project is part of a lifecycle repair project to sustain the bridge and improve safety.

 Process and timeline

 Planning for the Champlain Bridge rehabilitation project started in 2020.
-The design has been completed and construction work began in summer 2022 and will be completed in the fall of 2023.
+Repairs and repaving work began in summer 2022 and was completed in the summer of 2023.

-Phase 2: Spring-Fall 2023: Repairs to the middle section and to the east side of the bridge
+Phase 2 - Spring-summer 2023: Repairs to the middle section and east side of the bridge

 Public engagement

-The NCC is engaging with community and cycling groups to share information about this project.
+The NCC is engaging with community and cycling groups to share information about these projects.

 About the bridge

 The Champlain Bridge was built between 1924 and 1928.
-The bridge connects Kichi Zībī Mīkan in Ottawa and Chemin d’Aylmer in Gatineau.
-It is one of the five interprovincial bridges in Canada’s Capital Region.
+The bridge connects the Kichi Zībī Mīkan in Ottawa and Chemin d’Aylmer in Gatineau.
+It is one of five interprovincial bridges in Canada’s National Capital Region.

 In 2002, the bridge was widened, and a new deck and beams were built.
 The number of lanes on the bridge was increased from two to three.
 It has: